-The operating expenditures budgeted in 2015 General Fund, which exclude transfers to other funds, are \$255.1 million, which represent an increase of over \$7.3 million, or 3.0%, over 2014 budget.
-The largest Operating Budget appropriation, \$182.8 million, is for Personnel Services, which accounts for 71.6% of the total operating appropriation.
-The 2015 appropriation for personnel costs is 2.3% higher than the 2014 3rd Quarter estimated level.
-This increase is due to the a wage increase for ATU, FOP, and non-bargaining personnel, which is tied to Sales Tax and Passenger Fare revenues received in 2014.
-The Operating Expenditures increases include labor and fringe benefits for personnel and inventory, utilities, cost of materials, and liability costs are included in the diesel fuel and other expenditures.
+The operating expenditures budgeted in 2016 General Fund, which exclude transfers to other funds, are \$267.7 million, which represent an increase of over \$12.6 million, or 4.9%, over 2015 budget.
+The largest Operating Budget appropriation, \$192.6 million, is for Personnel Services, which accounts for 72.0% of the total operating appropriation.
+The 2016 appropriation for personnel costs is 5.4% higher than the 2015 budget.
+This increase is due to the wage increases for ATU, FOP, and non-bargaining personnel, as well as an increase of 17.25 positions.
+The Operating Expenditures increases include labor and fringe benefits for personnel; diesel fuel and natural gas; and inventory, other utilities, cost of materials, and liability costs are included in the other expenditures.